Information and Resources For Parents, Families, and Friends

 Health & Safety

 The foundations of a successful and safe semester begin with the medical screening process.
-All students are required to have a thorough physical examination performed by a licensed medical practitioner within three months of the start of the program.
+All students are required to have a thorough physical examination performed by a licensed medical practitioner within six months of the start of the program.
 Additionally, we ask that students be exhaustive and forthright in disclosing all pre-existing medical conditions, medications, and medical histories.
 We do this not to discourage applicants or limit the number of students who can participate, but rather to best enable our faculty and staff to provide a safe & appropriate learning environment both in Mystic, CT and on our Field Seminars.
 With adequate lead-time, Williams-Mystic can frequently accommodate a wide variety of medical issues.
 Students are also required to provide proof of health insurance that covers a full range of mental and physical health services.

 On land-based field seminars, we travel in vans driven by Williams-Mystic faculty and staff members; each vehicle is equipped with a first-aid kit.
 In addition, the Director carries a cell phone and emergency medical information on each seminar participant.
 Members of the Williams-Mystic faculty and staff always accompany students on seminars, and we are frequently joined by Williams-Mystic alumni and other special guests.